 Whether you are starting a new business or expanding an existing one, our Woburn employment lawyers will work with you to determine and address any employment considerations, including, but not limited to:

 - policies and procedures/handbooks

 - intellectual property

-In the course of providing any of our business services, our Cambridge employment lawyers will constantly be aware of any employment considerations, bring them to your attention, and be prepared to work with you to develop cost-effective solutions.
+In the course of providing any of our business services, our Woburn employment lawyers will constantly be aware of any employment considerations, bring them to your attention, and be prepared to work with you to develop cost-effective solutions.